j4w8n/mkrt/README.md

 `"route": [ page | server ]"` type of route to create

-`"templates": "<path>"` absolute or relative path to your custom codekit template files
+`"templates": "<path>"` absolute or relative path to your custom codekit template files.
+This option requires `"codekit": "true"`.

 ```json
 // example mkrt.config.json